ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/en.md

 # Reporting bad behaviour

-osu! has [a team of moderators](/wiki/People/The_Team/Global_Moderation_Team) who adhere to keeping the game and its ecosystem clean and safe.
+osu! has [a team of moderators](/wiki/People/The_Team/Global_Moderation_Team) that adheres to keeping the game and its ecosystem clean and safe.
 If you notice rule-breaking behaviour or inappropriate content, report it using one of the methods described below.
-Alternatively, you may contact any of the moderators online directly if your report wasn't properly handled within a reasonable amount of time — do so only as the last resort.
+Alternatively, you may contact any of the moderators online directly if your report wasn't properly handled within a reasonable amount of time—do so only as the last resort.

 Accidental reports are ignored.
-Users that purposedly send invalid reports are [silenced](/wiki/Silence).
+Users who purposedly send invalid reports are [silenced](/wiki/Silence).

 ## Special cases